This is a guest post by Casson Stallings.

 A Motivating example with BlogFeedback

 I'll use the little-bag-of-bootstraps to estimate the likely blog feedback using a subset of the BlogFeedback data set.
-These were put together by Krisztian Buza and were downloaded from the University of California, Irvine Machine Learning Repository (Bache & Lichman, 2013).
-It is also in the 'feedback' subdirectory in the Domino project.
-For a minute, pretend the data set is sooo big that we simply can't process it all.
+These were put together by Krisztian Buza and were downloaded from the University of California, Irvine Machine Learning Repository (Bache Lichman, 2013).
+For a minute, pretend the data set is so big that we simply can't process it all.
 We would, however, like to know how well our predictor works.
 Initially, a regression will be developed with only the first 20% of the data.
 The result will be evaluated using the little-bag-of-bootstraps which can estimate the actual value and some bounds on that value.

 Actual score using 90% of data for training and 10% for testing: 0.3476